 Controllers and CFOs know that travel and entertainment (T&E) is one of the largest expense categories in their organization.
 So it should not be news, then, that T&E is often a target for fraud.

-Today’s T&E solutions provide tools that analyze spending trends and can identify payment fraud.
+Today’s travel and expense management solutions provide tools that analyze spending trends and can identify payment fraud.
 An expense management service and the mandatory use of a corporate credit card can spot potential fraud before significant damage is done.
-Plus a widely communicated travel and entertainment policy and internal controls program establishes the foundation for fraud prevention.
+Plus a widely communicated travel and entertainment policy and internal controls program establishes the foundation for expense reimbursement fraud prevention.

 Be aware of these travel and entertainment fraud schemes: